Get started with app deployment in Microsoft Intune

 The App Package for Android is not available as a software installer type until you set the Mobile Device Management Authority to Microsoft Intune.

-For details, see Start managing Android devices with Microsoft Intune.
+For details, see Set up Android management with Microsoft Intune.

 App Package for iOS (*.ipa file)

-For details, see Start managing iOS devices with Microsoft Intune.
+For details, see Set up iOS management with Microsoft Intune.

 Windows Phone app package (*.xap, .appx, .appxbundle)

 Before you distribute a Windows Phone 8 or Windows Phone 8.1 app package, you must set the mobile device management authority to Microsoft Intune, set up users, and obtain an enterprise mobile code-signing certificate.
-For details, see Start managing Windows devices with Microsoft Intune.
+For details, see Set up Windows Phone management with Microsoft Intune.

 Windows app package (.appx, .appxbundle)

 The Windows appx package for Windows RT and enrolled Windows 8.1 devices is not available until you set the mobile device management authority to Microsoft Intune, provision users, obtain a code-signing certificate, and sideloading product activation keys.
-For details, see Start managing Windows devices with Microsoft Intune.
+For details, see Set up Windows Phone management with Microsoft Intune.

 Use the External Link installation type when you have a: